open-sauced/docs/docs/community/hacktoberfest.md

 ---
 id: hacktoberfest
-title: 'Join us for Hacktoberfest! 🎃'
+title: "Join us for Hacktoberfest! 🎃"
-sidebar_label: 'Join us for Hacktoberfest! 🎃'
+sidebar_label: "Join us for Hacktoberfest! 🎃"
 keywords:
   - hacktoberfest
 ---

 At OpenSauced, we love open source just as much as pizza!
 That's why we are participating in Hacktoberfest! 🎃

 ## What is Hacktoberfest?